 Put a file for each kid in the back that says their name and grade.
 This is where you will eventually add work samples you want to keep for records.
 Things like handwriting samples throughout the year, math sheets from the beginning, middle, and end of the year, quizzes, or anything you decide really.

 All the papers not in that file will eventually get tossed.
-Then next year, you can replace that file with a new one saying their name and new grade.
+Then next year, you can add a new one saying their name and new grade.
+So hypothetically I’ll have 12 of those folders for each kid by the time they graduate (and will need a new clear crate for just records before then!)

 Also, if your curriculum has a table of contents or week by week plan for the year in the front (most do), tear that out and eventually put it in your kid’s records for that year.